-Free electron theory of metals - Expression for electrical conductivity of metal - Fermi distribution function - Effect of Fermi function with temperature - Density of energy states - carrier concentration in metals - Effect of temperature on Fermi energy- Energy distribution of electrons - Work function of a metal - Energy bands in solids.
+Free electron theory of metals- Expression for electrical conductivity of metal-Fermi level-Fermi distribution function-Effect of Fermi function with temperature-Density of energy states-carrier concentration in metals-Effect of temperature on Fermi energy- Energy distribution of electrons- Work function of a metal-Electron in a periodic potential (Kronig and Penny model)-Brillouin Zones-Fermi surface-Effective mass of electron and hole-Energy bands in solids.

-MODULE V PHYSICS OF SEMICONDUCTORS 9
+MODULE V PHYSICS OF SEMICONDUCTORS

-Elemental and compound semiconductors - Direct and Indirect band gap semiconductors -Drift and diffusion current - Intrinsic semiconductors: Intrinsic carrier concentration (derivation) - Fermi energy - Variation of Fermi energy level with temperature - Mobility and electrical conductivity - Band gap determination - Extrinsic semiconductors - Carrier concentration in n-type and p-type semiconductor (derivation) - Variation of Fermi level with temperature and impurity concentration - Variation of Electrical conductivity with temperature - Hall effect - Experiment and applications of Hall effect.
+Elemental and compound semiconductors -Direct and Indirect band gap semiconductors- Drift and diffusion current - Intrinsic semiconductors: Intrinsic carrier concentration (derivation) - Fermi energy - Variation of Fermi energy level with temperature - Mobility and electrical conductivity - Band gap determination - Extrinsic semiconductors - Carrier concentration in n-type and p-type semiconductor (derivation) - Variation of Fermi level with temperature and impurity concentration - Variation of Electrical conductivity with temperature - Hall effect - Experiment and applications of Hall effect.

-- Determination of thickness of a thin wire / sheet using Air Wedge method. - Determination of wavelength of laser light using semiconductor laser diffraction. - Determination of angle of divergence of a laser beam using semiconductor diode laser and He-Ne laser. - 4.
+- 1. Determination of thickness of a thin wire / sheet using Air Wedge method. - Determination of wavelength of laser light using semiconductor laser diffraction. - 3.
+Determination of angle of divergence of a laser beam using semiconductor diode laser and He-Ne laser. - 4.
 Resistivity measurement of a semiconductor using four point probe method. - 5.
 Determination of band gap of a semiconductor diode. - 6.
-Determination of Hall coefficient of a given semiconductor material. - Determination of particle size of lycopodium powder using semiconductor laser.
+Determination of Hall coefficient of a given semiconductor material. - 7.
+Determination of frequency of a tuning fork using Melde's string arrangement in transverse and longitudinal modes. - 8.
+Determination of particle size of lycopodium powder using semiconductor laser.